The Info Window

 - Below the information lines are two graphs for rates (and if selected from the right-click menu, goals).
 The left-hand one shows near-term rates.
 Left to right, these are the rate for the last 10 QSOs, the last 100 QSOs, the last hour, and the interval since the start of the current clock hour.
 The right-hand graph displays hourly rates for five intervals, selected from the right-click menu to be either 20, 30 or 60-minute moving averages.
 Each vertical line represents one such interval – the rightmost edge is the current interval, which may not have been completed at any given moment

-One of the right-click menu options (“Show RBN Spots of this Station”) opens a browser window displaying recent spots for the station call sign on the Reverse Beacon Network (RBN – requires a connection to a telnet cluster that carries RBN spots).
+One of the right-click menu options (“Show RBN Spots of this Station”) opens a browser window displaying recent spots for the station call sign on the Reverse Beacon Network (RBN).
 This can be a useful indicator of whether and where your signal is being heard in CW and RTTY modes; it is of no use in phone contests.
+If you are connected to a DX cluster node that carries RBN spots and the Message window area is displayed, spots of your call sign are displayed in the message window as they arrive, whereas the “Show RBN Spots of this Station” option shows the last 25 (or 50 or 100) spots of your call sign recorded by the RBN in a browser window regardless of whether you are connected to a cluster node or not.

 Note that with the advent of the RBN, the sheer number of spots received and listed in the Available Window and on the Bandmaps within the spot timeout period may exceed the computer’s capacity to process them.
 The program monitors CPU utilization, and when it approaches a dangerous level, automatically trims a small number of the oldest spots.
 When this takes place, you will see an advisory message in this section of the window, so that you can decide if you wish to make any changes in your DX cluster filtering or other variables.